 Image by Agnes Rivera Lonely Planet

 Located near the Óvalo Gutiérrez, this huaca is a restored adobe ceremonial center from the Lima culture that dates back to AD 400.
-In 2010, an important discovery of four Wari mummies was made, untouched by looting.
+In 2010 an important discovery of four Wari mummies, untouched by looting, was made.
 Though vigorous excavations continue, the site is accessible by regular guided tours in Spanish (for a tip).
 In addition to a tiny on-site museum, there’s a celebrated restaurant that offers incredible views of the illuminated ruins at night.